lewishowles/components/src/components/interaction/star-rating/star-rating.md

 ### `default`

 The label of the field.
-A label is always required — this component will show an error if none is provided.
+A label is always required; this component will show an error if none is provided.

 ### `option-label`